salmaloukili/DistributedFinalProject/Readme.md

 # Firebase Event packages

 This project implements a distributed event broker system where users can purchase event packages, including transportation and catering, using a serverless architecture on Google Cloud.
-The system leverages Firestore for data storage, Firebase Authentication for user management, and Cloud Functions for scalable API endpoints.
+The system uses Firestore for data storage, Firebase Authentication for user management, and Cloud Functions for scalable API endpoints.

 ## Features
 - **Event Packages**: Users can view, reserve, and purchase event packages.